Jyoty

 Jyoty Singh (born 27 August 1990), known professionally as Jyoty, is an Indian-Dutch DJ, radio host, and creative producer based in London, United Kingdom.
 Renowned for her eclectic, multi-genre DJ sets, she blends styles such as baile funk, amapiano, afrobeats, dancehall, jungle, grime, garage, neo soul, R&B, and hip hop.
 Jyoty has gained international recognition for her performances at major venues and festivals, her long-running radio show on Rinse FM, and her advocacy for diversity in the music industry.
 She has been featured on the covers of prominent music publications, including Mixmag, DJ Mag, Notion Magazine, and Gauchoworld, and led the Homegrown crew at Red Bull's Culture Clash 2025 at Drumsheds.
+In 2025, she headlined Alexandra Palace in London with her one-night event "Jyoty’s Palace".

 Early life

 Jyoty Singh was born on 27 August 1990 in Amsterdam, Netherlands, to Punjabi Indian parents.
 Raised on the west side of Amsterdam, she developed a passion for music through watching Aaliyah's "Rock The Boat" on MTV and attending concerts by Erykah Badu and Jill Scott at age 14.
 As a teenager, she immersed herself in Amsterdam's nightlife, frequenting events like the rap-focused Bassline, bass-heavy Oi, and indie sleaze party Girls Love DJs, where she discovered dancehall, garage, and UK funky.
 She worked at her father's restaurant from age 11 and later at a sneaker store, engaging with streetwear and hip hop culture.
 Singh studied Political Science and Philosophy at university in Amsterdam and moved to London at 22 to pursue a master's degree in World History and Cultures at King's College London.